 Professor Mark Gorrell heads the Liver Enzymes in Metabolism and Inflammation Program.
-He trained in cell biology, virology, immunology and protein biochemistry at the Australian National University, University of Melbourne and Johns Hopkins University in the USA.
+He trained in cell biology, virology, immunology and protein biochemistry at the Australian National University and University of Melbourne in Australia, and at Johns Hopkins University in the USA.

 His research is focussed upon liver scarring and cancer prevention and treatment, chronic liver disease pathogenesis, diabetes, protein and enzyme biochemistry and cell biology related to the proteases DPP4, DPP9 and fibroblast activation protein (FAP).

-Professor Gorrell has supervised more than 16 PhD and M Phil students, was the 2018 Supervisor of the Year of Sydney Research and is an Academic Leader in Research Education in The University of Sydney Faculty of Medicine and Health, for which he received the 2019 SUPRA Award.
-He is active in the International Proteolysis Society, the Gastroenterological Society of Australia, NHMRC grant reviews, and is a senior editorial board member for Scientific Reports.
+Professor Gorrell has supervised more than 18 PhD and M Phil students, was the 2018 Supervisor of the Year of Sydney Research and received the 2019 SUPRA Award for a postgraduate coordinator.
+He is active in the International Proteolysis Society, the Gastroenterological Society of Australia, NHMRC grant reviews, and is an editorial board member for Cancers and for Scientific Reports.

 With colleagues, Professor Gorrell discovered that DPP4 and DPP8 modify the activities of several chemokines (1997 J Exp Med; 2008 FEBS Letters), and discovered DPP8, DPP9 and DPP10 (2000 FEBS J; 2004 BBA; 2006 BBA) allowing the development of DPP4 selective inhibitors.
 His work on DPP4 function in human T cells and on DPP9 provided insights into the safety of DPP4 inhibitors in clinical use (2011 SJI; 2013 PlosOne; 2018 ICB).
-He also discovered novel substrate recognition sites in DPPs used in drug development and protein-protein binding sites on DPP4, and constructed the first DPP4 protein structure prediction (1999 FEBS J; 1999 FEBS Lett).
+He also discovered novel substrate recognition sites in DPPs used in drug development and protein-protein binding sites on DPP4, which led to a recent study of DPP4 binding to SARS and similar viruses (2020 Molecules).

 Professor Gorrell was first to image collagen in human liver by second harmonics (2003 J Struct Biol).
 He also developed the first specific enzyme assay for FAP (2014 FEBS), which he used to map the bodily distribution of FAP and discover that measuring FAP in human blood is a useful biomarker for liver fibrosis (2015 Diabetes Research).